 The Physical Plant department's primary responsibility is to service general fund buildings and properties.
-It is comprised of five major service groups: Administration, Custodial, Electrical, Outdoor Services and Maintenance.
-These groups are responsible for the stewardship of physical assists which include 1,801,160 gross square feet (gsf) of buildings and 544.46 acres of grounds on the UCCS Campus.
+It is comprised of five major service groups: Administration, Custodial, Outdoor Services and Maintenance/Electrical.
+These groups are responsible for the buildings and grounds on the UCCS Campus.

 Rob Dougherty is the Physical Plant Executive Director.
 His primary duties include formulating and managing department budgets, establishing and promoting operational strategies and general supervision of the department staff.